 3. Explore the National Maritime Museum

 National Maritime Museum reveals epic stories of exploration and endeavour that have shaped our world today.
-Its extensive collections bring Britain’s great seafaring past to life.

 4. Take a tour of the Queen’s House

 Great works by world-famous artists, including J.M.W.
-Turner, Canaletto and Richard Wright, grace the walls of the historic Queen’s house, Inigo Jones’ architectural masterpiece.
+Turner, Canaletto and Richard Wright, grace the walls of the historic Queen’s House, Inigo Jones’ architectural masterpiece.
 The royal residence was the first classical building in Britain when completed in 1638.

 5. Admire the symmetry of the Old Royal Naval College

 Fans of classical architecture won’t want to miss visiting Sir Christopher Wren's Baroque masterpiece, the Old Royal Naval College.
 Built in the early 18th century as a retirement home for Royal Navy sailors, the elegant building has two iconic twin domes.
 These perfectly frame the Queen’s House as the centrepiece when viewed from the river.

 Don’t miss the landmark building’s magnificent Painted Hall, with its wonderful ceiling mural by James Thornhill.
 Take time to marvel at the elegant columns and landscaped grounds, as well as the neoclassical Chapel.
 It forms of heart of the ‘Maritime Greenwich’ UNESCO World Heritage Site.

 For a post-visit refreshment, look no further than the Old Brewery, an on-site gastropub.

 6. Roam through Royal Greenwich Park